 A new report has emerged courtesy of Economic Daily News (via VGC) which claims a new Nintendo Switch model will be rearing its head in 2021, and will tout a number of improved features compared to the vanilla and lite variants.
 According to the report, it will launch in Q1 and have upgraded interactivity and improved display quality.

-We imagine this will be the “pro” variant that has been rumoured for some time now, offering existing owners an oppurtunity to upgrade or a more powerful and refined option for new buyers.
-We assume it will still support all of the same software, but with the potential for better visuals and performance.
+We imagine this will be the “pro” variant that has been rumoured for some time now, offering existing owners an opportunity to upgrade or a more powerful and refined option for new buyers.
+We assume it will still support all of the same games titles, but with the potential for better visuals and performance.
 It will be interesting to see if this rings true, and if existing peripherals will also be compatible.

 Nintendo is reportedly asking developers to ensure their future titles on the handheld console to be 4K-ready, supporting the idea that a Switch Pro is on the way.
 Bloomberg is now reporting that a new model of the console will soon be entering production and Nintendo is currently asking third-party developers to ensure their titles are ready and willing to support 4K resolution on the new system.

 The outlet continues by stating that it’s possible the upcoming console will also support Nvidia DLSS AI upscaling techniques, which are only available in a handful of PC titles right now, but can have a hugely positive on performance when implemented properly.